-The tools then estimate how much of an item a product is selling based on an estimation of sales at that sales rank for that sub-category.
+The tools then estimate how much a product sells based on an estimation of sales for that sales rank and sub-category.

 In this article, you will learn how to find your conversion rate on a few popular platforms for sellers on Amazon.

-We will share instructions on which platforms you are able to find your conversion rates and were to locate the data.
+We will share instructions on which platforms you can find your conversion rates and where to locate the data.

-If you are selling your product on Amazon Seller Central, getting to your conversion is quick, easy, and available at no additional cost.
+If you sell your product on Amazon Seller Central, getting your conversion rate is quick and easy.

 In this downloadable report, you can discover a lot of valuable information on the traffic and sales of your product on Amazon.

 Here is a list of the information available in this report and what it tells you about your products.